Want to hike with new friends?Join a group trip

 3

-The walking is graded moderate (3).
+GRADE 3 - the walking is graded moderate (3).
 Daily walks are between 12 and 28km on well marked trails over diverse terrain – mostly relatively flat but some sections are mountainous.
 Part of the route is on paved surfaces – you should pay particular attention to your footwear to ensure that it is suitable to avoid blisters.
 This is a well worn path where route finding will be reasonably straight forward (refer below for further details on self guided adventures).
 The main areas to concentrate on route finding are arriving and leaving towns and cities.
 The accent is on keeping a steady pace to take in all of the attractions, with time to stop and take photos.
 You will need a good level of fitness to participate fully in this adventure.

 Departure dates